SyncopationG/LWJSP/README.md

 # LWJSP
-Data for the limited wait job shop.
+Data for the limited wait job shop, in LimitedWaitJobShop.txt.
+Results are in LWJSPMakespan.txt and result.